Saturday, 26 December 2020

 On the Helix Bridge

-There is a laser show with music every evening at the fountains of Marina Bay sands.
-It is beautiful and definitely worth a visit while in Singapore.
-Before dozing off in the (very comfortable) bed of our hotel room, we took a little walk in the Gardens by the Bay.
-The gigantic artificial trees looked magical all lit up in the evening.
-There was also a show with lights and music under the trees, but we were already too tired to watch it all.
+Every evening, a laser and music show lights up the fountains in front of Marina Bay Sands.
+It’s beautiful and definitely worth seeing while in Singapore.
+Before finally dozing off in the (very comfortable) bed of our hotel room, we took a short stroll through Gardens by the Bay.
+The gigantic artificial trees looked magical, illuminated against the night sky.
+There was also a light and music show beneath the trees, but exhaustion caught up with us, and we didn’t quite make it through the entire performance.

 Laser, fountain and music show by the bay

-We really enjoyed our stay in Marina Bay Sands and wish we could have stayed longer.
+We truly enjoyed our stay at Marina Bay Sands and only wished we could have stayed longer.

 Singapore Changi airport